natasarad02/natasarad02/README.md

 # Welcome 🌹

-## About Me

-I'm a third-year student at the Faculty Of Technical Sciences in Novi Sad, mostly interested in artificial intelligence, web and mobile development.
+Student at the Faculty Of Technical Sciences in Novi Sad, mostly interested in artificial intelligence and software development.
 I also like to combine computer science and astrophysics.

 ## Technologies